 This course teaches application of the nursing process, patient teaching, and pharmacologic management of the adult and adolescent mental health patient; with emphasis on the physiological health of the patient.
 Included is a review of the autoimmune disorders and medications to treat.

 Ethics and Law

 SOC 400b

 This course will examine the description and scope of ethics.
-Included is a study of the comparison and differences among morals, ethics, values and discussions of different ethical and legal responsibilities in 21st century America.
+Included is a study of the comparison and differ-